Why Taylor Swift and Selena Gomez's Friendship Is Stronger Than Ever

 "The reason why she has been one of my best friends is because this person has never ever judged a single decision I've made.
 She's always met me where I've been.
 She's encouraged me when I've had nothing to be encouraged about.
 And I don't know if I would be as strong as I am if I didn't have you and your family because you changed my life."

-When Selena Gomez repeated those words in front of 60,000 people back in May, it wasn't just a huge surprise for concertgoers experiencing Taylor Swift's reputation stadium tour.
+When Selena Gomez repeated those words in front of 60,000 people last year, it wasn't just a huge surprise for concertgoers experiencing Taylor Swift's reputation stadium tour.

 Instead, it was a moment that instantly silenced the doubters and those left questioning where Selena and Taylor's friendship stands.